 I am currently working on the following research projects and larger research themes.

-Results of the project have been published in different journals, including Contemporary Security Policy, Global Policy, International Political Sociology, WMU Journal of Maritime Affairs, African Security or Third World Quarterly as well as a range of book chapters (publications).
+Results have been published in different journals, including Contemporary Security Policy, European Journal of International Relations, Global Policy, International Political Sociology, WMU Journal of Maritime Affairs, African Security or Third World Quarterly as well as a range of book chapters (publications).
 Part of the research was also to edit the research portal Piracy Studies which documents academic work and reflects on current developments in the field of maritime security.

 Lessons Learned Project of the CGPCS

 Part of the research on counter-piracy governance was my role as one of the lead investigators of the Lessons Learned Consortium of the Contact Group on Piracy off the Coast of Somalia (CGPCS).
 Starting from autumn 2013, the goal was to draw on the captured experience of the participants of the CGPCS the consortium aims at drawing out lessons of the work of the CGPCS and asks whether some of the approaches taken by the CGPCS can be replicated in other problematic situations.
 The project was partially funded by a grant from the US Department of State (2014-2015).
 Further information and outcomes are available at the following website: http://www.lessonsfrompiracy.net.
 From 2015 to 2019 the management of the website and archive of the CGPCS is part of the project.

 Maritime Security Studies